 MILITARY FORTS

 The first permanent military presence in the region was Fort Rice established in July 1864 approximately 30 miles south of present day Mandan.
 Among its many successes was the rescue of the Fisk Expedition enroute to the gold fields in Montana from "hostiles" near Marmarth ND.
 The fort hosted a major peace council in 1868.
 This gathering led to the Laramie Treaty which defined Sioux lands as those west of the Missouri River in Dakota Territory.
 But not all parties signed.
+(After the establishment of Fort Abraham Lincoln and later Fort Yates, Fort Rice was abandoned and dismantled in 1878-80.
+The former Fort Rice was later established as a state park.)

 To provide protection for the supplies and personnel necessary to complete the railroad line to the east bank of the Missouri River, the US Army established Camp Hancock in 1872.
 Some historians claim it was originally named Camp Greeley, but as of 2024, the only written references to that name are limited to private correspondance from civilians.